sena-cetinkaya/tensorflow/README.md

 # Tensorflow Library
-This library contains an example about the "Tensorflow" library in Python Programming Language.
+This repo contains an example about the "Tensorflow" library in Python Programming Language.
 The libraries used in the program are listed below.
 ```
 import tensorflow as tf
 import numpy as np